Have you ever noticed the option to set up an Amazon KDP pre order?

 An ARC team is a great way to make sure that happens.
 For more insights on getting reviews, check out my book, Amazon Reviews for Books.

 Another reason why the Kindle presale is so freakin’ awesome is you get an advantage over immediate book releases.

-I’ve mentioned in my previous videos how Amazon has a special category called hot new releases devoted to best-selling books released in the past thirty days.
+Amazon has a special category called Hot New Releases devoted to best-selling books released in the past thirty days.